interrogator/corpkit/README.md

 * You can build a dictionary from a corpus, subcorpus, or from concordance lines, and use it as a reference corpus for keywording
 * and so on ...

 Included here is a sample project, `orientation`, which you can run in order to familiarise yourself with the `corpkit` module.
 It uses a corpus of paragraphs of the NYT containing the word *risk*.
-This data only includes parse trees, due to size restrictions, and isn't included in the pip package.
+Due to size restrictions, This data only includes parse trees (no dependencies), and isn't included in the pip package.

 ## Installation